Monday 11th May, 2026

-The short, image-backed quote, above, is taken from this week’s longer quote, below, from pages 228-229 of Br.
-Richard Hendrick's book.
-To read more about his book from which this month’s quotes are taken, click here.
+The short, image-backed quote, above, is taken from this week’s longer quote, below, from pages 37-38 of Julie Saad's book.
+To read more about Julie Saad's book, from which this month's quotes are taken, click here.

 Guided meditation for the short quote